-In addition to the obvious advantage of a shorter path to minimize angular related motion, the SRD may reduce the mirror count by one for performance.
-The major advantage of the SRD is the easier access to these locations for installation, alignment, and servicing.
-The telescope can be placed at a lower elevation to provide access to these attached points with the JLG man lift or possible a hydraulic lift since it is much closer to the dome floor.
+In addition to the obvious advantage of a shorter path to minimize the lever arm over which telescope flexure operates, the SRD offers easier access to its component locations for installation, alignment, and servicing.
+The telescope can be placed at a lower elevation to provide access to these attached points with the JLG man lift or possibly a hydraulic lift since it is much closer to the dome floor and the Nasmyth deck.
 Since the L4 launch tube has similar attachment points in the existing Keck II design (Figure 8), it may be possible to reuse some of this structure.